wpilibsuite/frc-docs/source/docs/software/basic-programming/java-units.rst

 The units library has a number of features:

-- A set of predefined units, such as Meters, Degrees, and Seconds.
+- A set of predefined units, such as meters, degrees, and seconds.
 - The ability to convert between different units.
-- Support for performing mathematical operations on quantities with units.
+- Support for performing arithmetic and comparisons on quantities with units.
 - Support for displaying quantities with units in a human-readable format.

 Using the Units Library